This post may contain affiliate links. Read my disclosure policy.

 More Asian-Inspired Chicken Recipes

 - Chicken Fried Rice

 - Crock Pot or Instant Pot Orange Sesame Chicken

 General Tso’s Chicken Meatballs

 - 1 lb ground chicken breast

-- 1/4 cup almond meal or bread crumbs or ground oats
+- 1/4 cup cornmeal, almond meal, bread crumbs or ground oats

 - 1 large egg

 - 1 clove garlic finely minced or crushed

 For the sauce: